Media, Pennsylvania: Highways

-As of 2018 there were 18.29 mi of public roads in Media, of which 3.40 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 14.89 mi were maintained by the borough.
+As of 2018, there were 18.29 mi of public roads in Media, of which 3.40 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 14.89 mi were maintained by the borough.

+Route 252, Providence Road, is the only numbered highway presently traversing the borough.
+It follows a north-south alignment along the eastern border of Media.

 U.S. 1 formerly ran through the borough until the "Media bypass" was completed in 1960.
 The bypass has an unusual "volleyball" or three-level diamond interchange with Interstate 476.
 The former Route 1 through the center of Media is known by its older name, Baltimore Avenue, changing to "Baltimore Pike" outside the borough limits.

-Route 252, Providence Road, runs along the Eastern border of Media borough.